Alstom Movia R151: Overview

 In October 2016, the Land Transport Authority (LTA) announced plans to replace the first-generation rolling stock on the North–South and East–West lines as part of an asset renewal programme for the two lines.
-The LTA awarded the contract for the replacement of the first-generation trains to Bombardier Transportation in July 2018, which comprised the provision of 66 new trains, and their maintenance and technical support, to replace all the first-generation C151 trains, which have been in service for more than 30 years.
+The LTA awarded the contract for the replacement of the first-generation trains to Bombardier Transportation in July 2018, which comprised the provision of 66 new trains, and their maintenance and technical support, to replace all the first-generation C151 trains, which had been in service for more than 30 years.

 On 1 April 2019, Bombardier Transportation and the LTA launched a mockup of the interior of the R151 at the SG Mobility Gallery at LTA's office at Hampshire Road.

 In September 2020, the LTA ordered an additional 40 R151 trains at a cost of S$337.8 million, to replace all 19 second-generation C651 trains, and all 21 third-generation C751B trains, which had been in service for more than 20 years.
 These trains, and the ones ordered in 2018, were to be assembled by Bombardier in Changchun.

 The first two trains arrived in Singapore on 21 February 2022, and the remaining trains will progressively be delivered.
 The trains underwent testing and commissioning works before entering passenger service from 4 June 2023.

 Tender

-The tender for trains under the contract R151 was closed on 4 September 2017 with 5 bids.
-The LTA then shortlisted all of them and the tender results were published.
+The tender for trains under Contract R151 closed on 4 September 2017 with five bids.
+The LTA subsequently shortlisted all of them, and the tender results were published.